Mumbai vs Delhi: Which is Better to Visit in 2026?

 Movie aficionados will love Mumbai, home of Bollywood.
 Films buffs can visit Film City, tour film locations and possibly run into a Bollywood star.
 Architecture lovers will adore the Fort area with 94 Victorian gothic-style buildings that comprise one of Mumbai’s UNESCO world heritage sites.

 If you have read the book Shantaram by Gregory David Roberts, you can easily visit many of the sites featured in the book.
 I spent one weekend in Mumbai doing exactly that.
-It was great fun and got me off the beaten path.
+It was fun and got me off the beaten path.

 - Mumbai: better for beach lovers